rajnishmsrit/jsserver/notes/plan-react.md

     -   practice this locally
 -   CreatClass and mixins
 -   List and keys
+    -   the key id is not available for use, so if you need it please pass as a prop too.
     - thinking about how natively we create diff algorithm
     - why keys are imp to react
 -    <button onClick={() => this.handleClick()}>